Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Experiments

-The Cosmo3DFlow framework performs computations within a decomposed coefficient space rather than the high-resolution spatial domain.
-As shown in Table~\ref{tab:performance_comparison} and demonstrated in our ablation study, this mitigates the cubic scaling bottlenecks inherent in $128^3$ volumes, achieving a 61.9\% reduction in peak memory compared to standard flow matching and an 89.2\% decrease relative to diffusion baselines.
-Beyond memory conservation, the wavelet-enabled framework exhibits superior speed; at the $128^3$ scale, it maintains a throughput over $46\times$ faster than diffusion.
-These results indicate that wavelet decomposition effectively preserves structural fidelity while lowering the computational overhead.
+\textbf{Memory and runtime efficiency.} The Cosmo3DFlow framework performs computations within a decomposed coefficient space rather than the high-resolution spatial domain.
+As shown in Table~\ref{tab:performance_comparison}, this mitigates the cubic scaling bottlenecks inherent in $128^3$ volumes, achieving a 68.2\% reduction in peak memory compared to standard flow matching and a 55.7\% reduction relative to the diffusion baseline at $128^3$.
+The wavelet decomposition thus preserves structural fidelity while lowering computational overhead; the per-factor speed breakdown is detailed below.

+\textbf{Theoretical ceiling vs.\ practical efficiency.} Both approaches share the same $\mathcal{O}(N^3)$ asymptotic upper bound; our model's acceleration comes from reducing the constant factors.
+Composing the per-step $8\times$ spatial-domain factor in Table~\ref{tab:complexity} with the $10\times$ reduction in integration steps yields an ${\approx}80\times$ theoretical end-to-end efficiency gain, against the $46\times$ empirical wall-clock observed at $128^3$ (Table~\ref{tab:performance_comparison}).
+The remaining gap is dominated by 3D convolutions being memory-bandwidth-bound rather than FLOPs-bound on the target hardware, together with fixed costs that do not shrink with $N$ (DWT/IDWT, time embedding, kernel launches); accordingly the observed acceleration grows from $10.2\times$ at $32^3$ to $25.8\times$ at $64^3$ to $46.2\times$ at $128^3$, converging toward the theoretical ceiling as $N$ increases.

+\textbf{Scaling to $\mathbf{256^3}$.} Our model extends naturally to the $256^3$ full volume, a regime in which the diffusion baseline runs out of memory (projected ${\sim}150$\,GB VRAM for training, extrapolated from the $128^3$ row of Table~\ref{tab:performance_comparison}).
+Training Cosmo3DFlow at $256^3$ requires 23\,GB of VRAM (batch size 2) and 40 GPU-hours on a single A100 for 100 epochs over 1,800 samples.
+At inference, each posterior sample takes about 41 seconds and 13\,GB of VRAM\@.
+Transfer learning using the $128^3$ checkpoint substantially accelerates convergence and improves accuracy, as shown in Table~\ref{tab:scaling256}.
+The diffusion baseline cannot be trained at $256^3$ due to out-of-memory errors.